-This has been a guide to what is Rate of Return on Investment and its definition.
+This article has been a guide to what is Rate of Return on Investment and its definition.
 Here we discuss components, formula, and the calculation of the rate of return on investment along with practical examples.
 Here we also discuss the advantages and disadvantages.
 You can learn more about from the following articles –